This is an exciting time for St. Gertrude’s. After 70 years, we will update the residential wing to meet the needs of ministries into the future.

 Here you will find a description of the building remodel project along with an overview of all of the ministries the remodel will support.

-As we close in on our construction start date in November 2020, we turn to you for the final stretch of raising the funds that will complete this project.
 Please consider a donation toward our building campaign.
-Just fill out and return the enclosed form.
 If you know of anyone who would be interested in supporting this project, please share this information.

 Thank you for partnering with us as we prepare for the next era of religious life here at St. Gertrude’s!